ItsRutuRajigare/RemoteRepo/README.md

-# This is the Repository.
+# This is the Git Repository.